tjdraper/buzzingpixel.com-new-site-craft3-abandoned/content/CustomWebsites/index.md

 {
-    "title": "Hand-Crafted Custom Websites of the Highest Quality" }
+    "title": "Hand-Crafted Custom Websites of the Highest Quality", "description": "Custom web development, ExpressionEngine add-ons, Craft CMS add-ons, and high-end CMS hosting with more than 10 years experience"

+}